Information for term Global Internship

 A 10-minute walk from East China Normal University

 The residence hall is a ten-minute walk from the CIEE Shanghai class rooms and office, and within walking distance of the light rail and other public transportation options

 As a CIEE Global Intern in Shanghai, you will be placed in an internship that is aligned with your professional and career goals.
 You will hold a non-paying position within a wide range of opportunities across a diverse set of innovative industries, such as business, finance and the social sector.
 Co-curricular excursions and cultural activities complement your coursework and immerse you in the history and culture of Shanghai and surrounding Chinese areas.

-This semester-length program includes six weeks of academic coursework followed by an eight-week full-time internship and online academic seminar.
+This semester-length program includes 6 weeks of academic coursework followed by an 8-week full-time internship and online academic seminar.
 Class environment varies depending on the course and is designed to follow U.S. academic culture and standards.
 All internships are offered in English.

 AcademicsClick to Open

 Students need to have a GPA of at least 2.5.
 Students participating in the Shanghai Semester Global Internship program must maintain full-time student status at their home university while participating in the CIEE program and must have matriculated full-time at their home university at least three months prior to application.
 Students should be prepared to obtain a signed letter from their home university confirming student matriculation details.
 Additional visa restrictions may apply, and CIEE will advise students as part of the early application process.